-Many browsers support the ability to drag a link, so you can catalog an item without actually displaying the page in your browser.
+Most browsers support the ability to drag a link, so you can catalog a book without actually displaying the page in your browser.

-Imagine you are still on that new releases page at Barnes & Noble.
-You see a new album, you could click on it to display the detail page, listen to some samples and then catalog it by dragging it to Readerware (Music).
+Imagine you are still on that new releases page at Amazon.
+You see that new album, you could click on it to display the detail page, listen to some samples maybe and then catalog it by dragging it to ReaderwareAW.

 But there are some titles you just have to have.
-So you can simply drag the link from the new releases page and drop it onto Readerware (Music).
-Readerware (Music) will retrieve the contents and catalog it even though you can't see it in your browser.
+So you can simply drag the link from the new releases page and drop it onto ReaderwareAW.
+ReaderwareAW will retrieve the contents and catalog it even though you can't see it in your browser.